 Can I get free loft insulation?

 The good news is that there are a number of loft insulation grants available that can cover either the total or partial cost of the fitting.
-The main ones are the Energy Company Obligation (ECO) grant, and the Green Homes Grant voucher scheme.
+The main ones being the Energy Company Obligation (ECO) grant.

 What are ECO Grants?